shopware/docs/products/extensions/migration-assistant/guides/extending-the-migration-connector.md

 }
 ```

 The repository has to inherit from the `AbstractRepository` of the Migration Connector.
-This provides you with helper functions like `addTableSelection`, which sets a prefix to all table columns and add these to the query builder.
+This provides helper functions like `addTableSelection`, which sets a prefix to all table columns and adds these to the query builder.

-You have to register the repository in your`service.xml` with the parent property like this:
+You have to register the repository in your `service.xml` with the parent property like this:

 ```markup
 <service id="swag_migration_bundle_api_example.bundle_repository"